|NSBSP Administration Site and Central Mammography Booking|

-There were 7826 women having 8647 core biopsies (by screen exam date) through NSBSP from 1991 until 2007 (751 women had more than one core biopsy at different times or bilaterally).
-Of the 1260 core biopsies performed in 2007, 166 were indicated as being done using ultrasound guidance for positioning of the needle.
-In 2005, all positive core biopsy cases aged 50-69 proceeded to surgery.
+There were 11328 women having 12701 core biopsies (by screen exam date) through NSBSP from 1991 until 2010 (1228 women had more than one core biopsy at different times or bilaterally).
+Of the 1268 core biopsies performed in 2010, 178 were indicated as being done using ultrasound guidance for positioning of the needle.
 The core biopsy program also collects core biopsy data by core biopsy date for separate studies unrelated to NSBSP annual outcomes.
 Additional core biopsy outcome data is shown in Table 9.11.

 Tables 9.12 and 9.13 are included for use at the district level to provide a baseline for each District Health Authority and perhaps assist in reform at the district level.
 They include Nova Scotia Breast Screening database results only.
 Of importance are trends that possibly could become indicators for each district and assist in utilizing resources.
 NSBSP considers numbers and types of assessment tests to be helpful and relevant information for both provincial and district feedback.
 It is particularly useful for analyzing how health service providers apply the Clinical Practice Guidelines.
 These outcomes may be important at the provincial level to assist in providing continuous quality improvements to all services in place in both screening and diagnostic sites.
 It is hoped that this data may eventually be utilized to benefit women undergoing these procedures.

-There were 203 cases of invasive breast cancer detected in 2007.
-Shown in ten year age groups above, 126, (62)% of these were in the 50-69 age group for a cancer detection rate overall of 3.2 per 1,000 screens.
-Nova Scotia is lower than national targets of more than 5 per 1,000 (5.1) for first screens and higher than the 3 per 1,000 for re-screens (3.3).
-It may well be that with the screening program now in place, the invasive cancer rates will continue to fall as more high risk lesions are picked up in the screened population at a pre-cancerous or early stage (DCIS and atypical).
+There were 263 cases of invasive breast cancer detected in 2010.
+Shown in ten year age groups above, 170, (65)% of these were in the 50-69 age group for a cancer detection rate overall of 3.6 per 1,000 screens.
+Nova Scotia is slightly higher than national targets of more than 5 per 1,000 (5.8) for first screens and 3 per 1,000 for re-screens (3.8).
+It may well be that with the screening program now in place, the invasive cancer rates will remain stable as more high risk lesions are picked up in the screened population at a pre-cancerous or early stage (DCIS and atypical).
 The rate of invasive breast cancer increases by age group for both initial screens and re-screens.
 Also, many of the first time program screens have had previous mammograms in the diagnostic sector.

 |Target:||(1) 90% within 5 weeks if no tissue biopsy|